 We have to be a little bit more specific about which mental factors we are talking about in the Western discussion, like mindfulness.
 What we Westerners commonly call “mindfulness meditation” is not actually talking about the mental factor of mindfulness (dran-pa), but about completely different mental factors.

 Consistent with the system that we are explaining, there is a third way of experiencing that accompanies every moment.
 This is reflexive awareness, which is awareness of the experience itself.
-This is what allows us to remember something.
+This is what allows us to remember experiencing something, but its accuracy and certitude would depend on the strength of the mindfulness that accompanied the experiencing.
 This would be what you were referring to in terms of being conscious.
 In other words, it is knowing what is happening, knowing what our impulse is, knowing what our intention is.
 It could be very weak and have almost no certitude about what it is focusing on, so that we don’t remember it at all, or it could be very strong.

 The problem is that our Western words do not correspond to the Tibetan.
 The way that German, English, and Tibetan cut the pie is different.
 The most important point is what the Tibetan words mean.
 Therefore, the most productive way to approach all of this is to not get stuck with the German or English words, but to try to understand the definitions of the words we are talking about.

 Impulses and Patterns of Behavior